MicrosoftDocs/winrt-api/windows.ui.xaml.media.imaging/rendertargetbitmap_getpixelsasync_1480284075.md

 Retrieves the previously rendered [RenderTargetBitmap](rendertargetbitmap.md) image as a buffered stream of bytes in **BGRA8** format.

 ## -returns
-When this method returns, an [IBuffer](../windows.storage.streams/ibuffer.md) stream that contains bytes.
+An asynchronous operation object from which, on successful completion, you can retrieve an [IBuffer](../windows.storage.streams/ibuffer.md) stream that contains bytes.
 This is the binary data for the image and can be converted to a byte array in **BGRA8** format

 ## -remarks
 The [IBuffer](../windows.storage.streams/ibuffer.md) return value enables passing the result to a [WriteableBitmap](writeablebitmap.md) and its [PixelBuffer](writeablebitmap_pixelbuffer.md).
 Another alternative is passing the buffer to a [BitmapEncoder](../windows.graphics.imaging/bitmapencoder.md).
 If you want an array of bytes, use a [DataReader](../windows.storage.streams/datareader.md) and the [FromBuffer](../windows.storage.streams/datareader_frombuffer_328414308.md) method to help with the conversion.